dododoyo/create-bot-template/templates/nestgram/README.md

 npm run dev
 ```

-After running this command, you should see the message "Starting bot" in your terminal.
-The bot is now running and will respond to `/start` and `/help` commands sent to the bot from telegram.
+- After running this command, you may see a message saying "Starting bot" or no message at all depending on the wrapper.

+- The bot is now running and will respond to `/start` and `/help` commands sent from Telegram.

-Remember to replace `your_bot_token_here` with the token you received from BotFather when you created your bot on Telegram.
+- To ensure that the bot is working correctly, send `/start` and `/help` commands from you Telegram account to the bot.
+You should receive appropriate responses.

+- For further reference check [Nestgram's Website](https://degreetpro.gitbook.io/nestgram/guide)

+- If you encounter any errors while starting bot feel free to contact the [developer]((https://t.me/dododoyo)) or create an [issue](https://github.com/dododoyo/create-bot-template/issues) on github.